Particular/docs.particular.net/transports/msmq/sender-side-distribution.md

 partial: select-destination

-To learn more about creating custom distribution strategies see the [fair distribution sample](/samples/routing/fair-distribution/).
+To learn more about creating custom distribution strategies, see the [fair distribution sample](/samples/routing/fair-distribution/).

 ## Limitations

-Sender-side distribution does not use message processing confirmations (the Distributor approach).
+Sender-side distribution does not use message processing confirmations (the distributor approach).
 Therefore the sender has no feedback on the availability of workers and, by default, sends the messages in a round-robin behavior.
-Should one of the nodes stop processing, the messages will start piling up in its input queue.
-As such nodes running in sender-side distribution mode require more careful monitoring compared to distributor workers.
+Should one of the nodes stop processing, the messages will pile up in its input queue.
+As such, nodes running in sender-side distribution mode require more careful monitoring compared to distributor workers.

 include: sender-side-distribution-with-distributor